Cue Bidding For More Accurate Slam Bidding

 I'm not going to say right way!
 What are the different ways we might explore slam here?
 I could give up and just bid 4 but I feel I'm too strong for that.
 I could bid 6 straight away but maybe that's a little bit pushy.
 I could ask for aces but that might not solve my problem.

-For example, if I ask for aces and north's got one ace, that's great, it must be the A. But even if North has no aces, we still might make a slam.
+For example, if I ask for aces and North's got one ace, that's great, it must be the A. But even if North has no aces, we still might make a slam.
 Perhaps North's got a singleton diamond, perhaps North's got K.

 As soon as our side has bid and supported a suit, we know what the trump suit's going to be.
-So here I've bid 2 and north has bid 3.
+I've bid 2 and north has bid 3.
 I know hearts are going to be trumps.
 North knows hearts are going to be trumps.
 So if I bid a new suit now, rather than ask for aces, I can show my aces.

 alt